mozillascience/studyGroup/lessons/pandoc_markdown/lesson.md

 ### A history of globbing
 If we accept the philosophical (and now scientifically incontrovertible) position that the movement of all rotund entities are mediated by underlying interactions between globular units, then it follows that whenever a globby is stored in the world such that it can be reglobbed at a later time (ie. a glob-memory), there must be some concurrent change that occurs in the underlying structure of globby particles.

+Many great scientists have dedicated their lives to the study of globs and greatly advanced the globular theory of matter.
+In the next decade, who knows what globular secrets will be unearthed?
 ~~~

 That can be converted into HTML like this: